TheAlpher/SpaceX-Schedule/README.md

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-## Resolution

-All Styling specifications were followed as per Figma document.
-The Application has been styled according to the given dimension - 1440 x 1024

 ##  UI Frameworks